jaredpetersen/kafka-connect-redis/README.md

 Kafka Connect Sink Connector for Redis

+## TODO Move sink into its own README

 ## Usage
 Kafka Connect Redis is a Kafka Connector that takes data modification Redis commands and applies them to Redis.
 Only sinking data is supported at this time.